Côte d'Azur Rental - Villa Rentals in the South of France

 Check list for holiday home Owners

-Departments and Regions in France in Alphabetical order
+Départements and Regions in France in Alphabetical order

-French departments all have a number and you will find this number being used as part of the local postcode and on vehicle registrations.
-Listed below are regions of France showing the Department with the capital city/town (Préfecture).
+French départements all have a number and you will find this number being used as part of the local postcode and on vehicle registrations (even under the new French car registration system).

 Aquitaine - One of the largest regions in France.
 Aquitaine is in the very south-west stretching from the Spanish border up the Atlantic coast until it meets Poitou-Charentes, while to the east it borders the Midi Pyrénées region.
 It is made up of five departments: Pyrénées_Atlantiques (64 - Pau), Landes (40 – Mont-de-Marsan), Gironde (33 - Bordeaux), Lot-et-Garonne (47 - Agen) and Dordogne (24 - Périgueux) The main cities and towns are: Bordeaux, Pergueux, Bergerac, Bayonne, Pau, Biarritz, Arcachon, Mimizan and Lourdes.